 Our needs will vary according to how we are presenting our image, for instance to judges in a print competition or online.
 Without regurgitating well-known things: for a full frame format, an infinity blur (coc) of, say, 30 microns, is considered OK.
-But for higher scrutiny, blurs lower than this should be used, recognizing that blurs below about 2 sensors pitches is likely not to help that much more, so this is a pragmatic lower blur limit.
+But for higher scrutiny, blurs lower than this should be used, recognizing that blurs below about 2 sensor pixels is likely not going to help that much more, so this is a pragmatic lower blur limit.

 The above ignores the addition of diffraction blur, which most people add in through a little bit of (root mean square) math, which in this article we will be seeking to dispense with.

 But, for completeness the diffraction blur is directly proportional to the aperture number, eg F/5.6 or F/16.
 At visual, ie not IR, frequencies the constant is about 1.3.
 That is the diffraction blur due to diffraction, which we assume doesn’t vary with distance, is some 1.3*N (in microns).